 The College of Nursing is a remarkable place to work with a strong history of excellence in the nursing education marketplace throughout the US.
 Innovative, brilliant group of men and women faculty members.

 Impactful to Eastern North Carolina Communities, Cutting-Edge Health Sciences

 Salary (public university); often "research" seems to be more important than innovation in teach

 I only worked there for a 6 month period at a student position but it was a very friendly workplace.
 As a student planner/draftsman my superiors felt very confident in my work and allowed me to work mainly independently with guidance on tasks.
 This allowed me to work at my pace and complete projects faster.

-Associate Director (Former Employee) – Greenville, NC – August 3, 2015
+Receptionist (Former Employee) – Greenville, NC – December 21, 2015